Germany: Hamburg police clear neighborhood after thousands show up to party | DW | 30.05.2021

 Police in the northern German city of Hamburg cleared out parts of a popular district on Saturday night after an illegal rave party in a nearby park spilled into the streets.

-According to German media reports, between 1,300 to 1,500 people attended the party in Flora Park , located in Hamburg's "Schanzenviertel" neighborhood, which is well-known for its vibrant nightlife.
+According to German media reports, between 1,300 and 1,500 people attended the party in Flora Park, located in Hamburg's "Schanzenviertel" neighborhood, which is well-known for its vibrant nightlife.

 Police dispersed the revelers after it became clear that many people were breaking coronavirus regulations by not observing social distancing or wearing face masks.